 About our Juniors Program

-The Sherwood Park Archery Club Junior Archery Program offers archers (from 10 to 21 years of age) an opportunity to develop and improve their shooting skills and knowledge.
-The Program provides instruction and coaching for all levels of young archers and consists of indoor and outdoor classes between November and June.
-The program also includes archery events to provide Junior Archers with competitive target and 3D experience plus some fun archery events.
+The Sherwood Park Archery Club Junior Archery Program offers archers (from 10 to 18 years of age) an opportunity to develop and improve their shooting skills and knowledge.
+The Program provides instruction and coaching for all levels of young archers and consists of indoor and outdoor classes between September and June.
+The program also includes archery events to provide Junior Archers with competitive target, 3D experience plus some fun archery events.

 Lesson Times

-Please arrive 10 minutes prior to your class, and immediately proceed to the back of the shooting range and begin setting up your bow.
-At 10:30 things can be a bit chaotic as one class ends and another begins, so please proceed to set up or take down your bow quickly to allow everyone the maximum amount of instructional time possible.
+Please arrive 10 minutes prior to your class start time.
+At 10:45, things can be a bit chaotic as one class ends and another begins, so please proceed to the back of the range to set up or take down your bow quickly – this will allow everyone the maximum amount of instructional time possible.
 If at any time you require help setting up or taking down your bow or adjusting any of your equipment, just approach one of the coaches and they will be pleased to assist you.

-The first class is dedicated for more advanced intermediate archers and advanced/competitive archers (some of whom stay to help coach our second class).
-The second (later) class is mainly for beginners and early intermediate level archers.
+The first (early) class is dedicated for “intermediate to advanced” level archers (some of whom stay to help coach our second class).
+The second (late) class is mainly for “beginners to intermediate” level archers.
 This second class is more focused on developing a solid basic form and technique.

 Coaches

 Every year we are very fortunate to have dedicated and enthusiastic individuals (including Nationally Certified Coaches) willing to volunteer with our Juniors Program.
-However, we are always looking for more volunteers to help coach our Juniors.
-More coaches helping out in each class means our Juniors get even more help and make even greater gains in skills and knowledge over the course of the program each year.
-Anyone can volunteer and no one will be turned back.
-If volunteers are interested, we will even cover the course fee if they want to take a coaching certification course in return for them agreeing to coach with our program.
+However, we are always looking for more volunteers to help coach our junior archers.
+More coaches helping out in each class means our Juniors get even more support and make even greater gains in skills and knowledge over the course of the program each year.
+If you are interested in volunteering, please let us know so we can talk about the program and process.
+For the safety of our junior members, we require all volunteers and coaches to have a valid criminal records check.
+We will cover the course fee for those volunteers that want to take a coaching certification course in return for them agreeing to coach with our program.

 Parental Supervision